keewenaw/Ethereum-Wallet-Cracker/README.md

 *	Check for any ERC tokens, not just Ether specifically
 * Check if this address ever had coins in it and if they were previously moved
 *	Generate mnemonic phrases for secondary fuzzing - https://github.com/de-centralized-systems/python-bip39/

+# Need Customization Help?

+Contact me @Keewenaw on Telegram or here on GitHub.
+I'm happy to work with you to customize the script or provide you with white-glove consulting solutions for recovering the private key to your own Ethereum wallet.